Ajsalemo/AzurePythonSDK-AD-Samples/python-sdk-resource-creation-samples/create-storage-account/README.md

 # Create a Storage Account

+This sample is taken from [Provision Azure Storage using the Azure libraries for Python](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-example-storage?tabs=cmd).

 This sample uses the Azure Python SDK with [`DefaultAzureCredential`](https://docs.microsoft.com/en-us/azure/developer/python/azure-sdk-authenticate-hosted-applications) to create a Storage Account.

 ## Running the sample